Our School Curriculum

 Children cook regularly in school.
 Classes are also offered the opportunity to join ‘Let’s Get Cooking’ after school club during the course of the school year.

 Art is taught as a subject in its own right, and is also used to support work across all areas of the curriculum.
 Children are given the opportunity to explore a range of materials and techniques.
-We have mixed aged art projects and welcome visiting artists into school to help enhance their skills.

 We use computer work as an integral part of the curriculum.
 Children will gradually develop a variety of skills and use computers to enhance work in all other curriculum areas.
 As children progress through the school, they will have experience and growing expertise in many basic ICT skills.
 We embed ICT throughout the curriculum using multi media computer programmes to enhance our learning.